rfbergeron/bompiler/IDEAS.md

 As an aside, should labels be aware of their scope?
 I'm not sure if the type checker needs to be aware of scope when it comes to labels.

+## Storing types
+Have types stored by value is inconvenient because it makes assigning types to identifiers unnecessarily complicated, since the whole structure needs to be copied rather than just assigning a pointer.
+However, if each `struct typespec` was a pointer, then functions which assign types to intermediate values in expressions would either need to:
+- figure out if the intermediate node can reuse the value from one of its children
+- allocate a new `struct TypeSpec` for each intermediate value
+- use a predefined value

 ## Comparing types
 The `types_comatible` function should return more than just an enum describing